 This week we are going to focus on establishing or performing critical updates to our social media pages.
 Having a robust social media presence tells both clients and search engines that your business is active, relevant, and engaged.
-It can also take up a lot of your time, which is why we’ve incorporated it into our Marketing Mondays workflow.
-This week we’ll perform necessary updates and set up to make Mondays a breeze in 2019.
+It can also take up a lot of your time, which is why I’ve worked it into my regular Monday workflow.
+This week we’ll perform necessary updates and set up to make Mondays a breeze this year.

 Establishing Your Social Media

 Chances are you already have social media pages established for your brands.
 If you do not (or you have been thinking about adding a new platform on which to market) here is where you start.
 Perform the tedious tasks associated with setting up an account on the platforms which you feel are important for your brand.
 A generic guide is that each brand should have a Facebook page.
 Brands targeting consumers or clients directly should also consider Instagram and Pinterest.
 Brands targeting other businesses or professionals should consider Twitter and LinkedIn.

 Just because a platform is recommended doesn’t mean that you HAVE to use it.
 Use what fits your brand, your personality, and what you personally have the time to manage (or budget to outsource).
 Some platforms will require more time each week, so take that into effect as you create accounts.
 It may be better to not have an account rather than have a dormant one that is never updated.